linuxforphp/filebrowser/docs/install.md

 ## Show your support

-- Please star this repository on [GitHub](https://github.com/filegator/filegator/stargazers) if this project helped you!
+- Please star this repository on [GitHub](https://github.com/linuxforphp/filebrowser/stargazers) if this project helped you!
-- Become a backer or sponsor on [Patreon](https://www.patreon.com/alcalbg).

 ## Upgrade

 Since version 7 is completely rewriten from scratch, there is no clear upgrade path from older versions.

-If you have an older version of FileGator please backup everything and install the script again.
+If you have an older version of FileBrowser please backup everything and install the script again.

 Upgrade instructions for non-developers: